Lanos Hydraulic Rowing Machine Review

 The Lanos Hydraulic Rower is built with a solid steel frame, two sturdy bases, and durable steel arms.
 Most low-end rowing machines are built with a tough-and-rugged frame—it’s usually the ancillary components that tend to break more quickly.

-Unfortunately, looking at the user reviews posted, this seems to be the case with the plastic nut that connects the hydraulic piston to the frame.
+I noticed one issue with the plastic nut that connects the hydraulic piston to the frame.
 Using a plastic nut rather than a metal nut certainly seems an odd choice, given that it’s supposed to hold one of the most critical components.
-One user actually had to bend back the yoke and buy a new metal nut in order to rebuild the machine after it broke.

 Check out this video to see it in action!